simonmichael/hledger_site/src/faq.md

 [`cashflow`]:        hledger.html#cashflow
 [`incomestatement`]: hledger.html#incomestatement

+## hledger and other things
-## Why did you start hledger ?
+### Why did you start hledger ?
 How does it relate to Ledger ?

 I ([Simon Michael](http://joyful.com)) discovered John Wiegley's [Ledger](http://ledger-cli.org) in 2006,
 and was very happy to find this efficient command-line reporting tool with a transparent data format.